wso2/docs-mi/en/docs/learn/examples/endpoint-examples/endpoint-error-handling.md

-# How to do endpoint error handling
+# How to Handle Endpoint Errors

 The last step of message processing inside WSO2 Micro Integrator is to send the message to a service provider (see also [Working with Mediators]({{base_path}}/reference/mediators/about-mediators))